Rhetorical Analysis (RA)

 PURPOSE:

 This assignment has two primary purposes.
 First, it will allow you to develop a unique and compelling analysis of how a specific argument works.
 Second, through your examination of the strategies employed by the author of your chosen work, you will naturally begin to think about your own writing in a more critical manner.
-Many of the same questions that you will be asking of a given writer you might also ask yourself: Who is the intended audience?
-What emotional and logical appeals are being made and why?
-How does the writer construct her or his ethos?
+Many of the same questions that you will, eventually, be asking of a given writer you might also ask yourself.

 This assignment takes us from the emerging expressions of opinion that concluded our engaged summaries to a more informed engagement with a given text.
 Here you are responding to, rather than merely summarizing, the text at hand.